TeeSeal/discord.js-docs-api/README.md

 ### GET `/:project/:branch/embed`
 Tries to resolve the query into a single element.\
 The query must be specified under the `q` queryparam.\
-If that fails back to the behaviour of the `.../search` route.\
+If that fails, falls back to the behaviour of the `.../search` route.\
 Query is expected to be separated with `#` (%23 when uri encoded) or `.` for exact searches.

 The result is formatted into a [Discord embed object](https://discordapp.com/developers/docs/resources/channel#embed-object).